cpjobling/eg-247-textbook/_sources/dft/1/worksheet12.md

     format_version: 0.13
     jupytext_version: 1.15.2
 kernelspec:
-  display_name: Matlab
+  display_name: MKernel
   language: matlab
-  name: matlab
+  name: mkernel
 ---

 +++ {"slideshow": {"slide_type": "slide"}}

 # Worksheet 12

 ## To accompany Unit 6.1 The Discrete Fourier Transform

 +++ {"slideshow": {"slide_type": "notes"}}

 We will step through this worksheet in class.

 You are expected to have at least watched the video presentation of {ref}`unit6.1` of the [notes](https://cpjobling.github.io/eg-247-textbook/) before coming to class.

 If you haven't watch it afterwards!